eea/eea.docker.haproxy/haproxy/Readme.md

 are automatically added by `docker`.
 This image is configured so in absence of a `haproxy.cfg` file and when the `BACKENDS` variable is not set it will automatically parse `/etc/hosts` and create and load the configuration for `haproxy`.
-In this scenario, the file `/etc/hosts` will be monitored and everytime it is modified (for example when restarting a linked container) configuration for `haproxy` will be automatically recreated and reloaded.
+In this scenario, the file `/etc/hosts` will be monitored and every time it is modified (for example when restarting a linked container) configuration for `haproxy` will be automatically recreated and reloaded.